DARIAH-ERIC/rich-meta-in-rdfa/README.txt

 1. Example of the output (in the body element of the HTML, under the entry-content div class)

 == Changelog ==

+= 1.2.2 =
+* The title of each post is now preceded by a mention (if filled) editable in the settings page

 = 1.2.1 =
 * The sitemap rich-meta-in-rdfa.xml was wrong on websites using permalink with full name of the post6, instead of ones